cdslaborg/FortranKeywords/README.md

-# FortranKeywords2018
+# Fortran Standard Keywords (2018)

-This repository (and following table) contains a complete list of all Fortran 2018 Standard keywords, including intrinsic procedure arguments.
+This repository (and the following table) contains a complete list of all Fortran Standard keywords, including intrinsic procedure arguments.
+This list conforms to the latest Fortran Standard (2018).

 | keyword | category |
 | ------- | -------- |